What are Unpaid Wages?

 The current federal minimum wage is $7.25/hour.
 If you are not being paid at least $7.25/hour (and $10.87/hour for all hours worked in excess of 40 per workweek), your employer may very well be violating your rights under the FLSA.

-Do all employers have to pay at least $7.25/hour?
+Do all employees have to pay at least $7.25/hour?

 With very few exceptions, yes.
 The most common exception applies to “tipped” employees.
 Employers who employ certain service-based employees such as waitresses and valets may opt to take advantage of the tip credit which allows employees to receive a portion (but not all) of their wages via tips.
 However, many employers simply do not follow the rules when it comes to administering the tip credit.
 For example, employers are required to provide the following information to a tipped employee before the employer may use the tip credit: